A guide to taxes in Lisbon: rates, changes - Flatio

 You can do this online through the website of the Portuguese tax authority (Portal das Finanças).
 If you find it hard to register, there are services to help you.
 Also, remember that the tax year in Portugal goes from January 1 to December 31.

-Find perfect apartments for rent in Portugal
+Find perfect rentals in Portugal

 Tax identification number Portugal: What is NIF in Portugal?